 My first goal towards organic growth was to steadily stay out of the red zone.
-In the first year, there were months when I was out of it, and months where I was in the red.
+In the first year, there were months when I was out of it and months when I was in the red.
 It was much more sporadic, but this roller coaster led me to the idea of creating a personal responsive budget that could adapt as our income did.

 In 2015, I put the pedal to the metal to make steady green happen.
 It also resulted in my largest number of hours in one month ever, which helped pull my yearly averages above green.
 During this year, I had the opportunity to get more organized and structured with my freelancing business.
-I setup new accounting and time tracking tools.
-I got more focused in reviewing my daily, weekly, monthly and annual reports.
+I set up new accounting and time-tracking tools.
+I got more focused on reviewing my daily, weekly, monthly, and annual reports.
 Ultimately, I laid the foundation to succeed at a higher level.

 In 2017, my goal was/is to sustain 130 hours per month for the duration of the year.
 At the beginning of the year, I increased my rate again from $80/hour to $85/hour.
-Interesting enough, while my first increase in pricing led to a down tick in the number of hours, the second increase led to an uptick in quantity.
+Interestingly enough, while my first increase in pricing led to a downtick in the number of hours, the second increase led to an uptick in quantity.

 With such a high volume of projects this year, I've had to learn new strategies and tactics to help me manage and execute well.
-It can be quite a struggle, but I've gotten good at operating in the pressure.
+It can be quite a struggle, but I've gotten good at operating under pressure.
 Another huge leap in 2017 was switching accounting systems to Harpoon.
-Their philosophy and approach to financial management for freelancers is closely aligned with mine.
+Their philosophy and approach to financial management for freelancers are closely aligned with mine.
 Switching over to their system removed additional friction.

 Organically Moving Forward